-The student must attain a grade of B or better for all courses specifically required in the student’s academic program and which are offered by the Department of Forestry.
+The student must attain a grade of B or better for all courses specifically required in the student’s academic program and which are offered by the Forestry program.

-To gain teaching experience, graduate students are expected to assist in the classroom or laboratory for at least one academic semester (20 hours per week) during their tenure with the Department of Forestry.
+To gain teaching experience, graduate students are expected to assist in the classroom or laboratory for at least one academic semester (20 hours per week) during their tenure with the Forestry program.
 The remaining semesters will also involve either research or teaching at the rate of 20 hours a week.

-In addition to the faculty listed in the Graduate School Catalog, several adjunct professors also hold appointments with the Department of Forestry.
+In addition to the faculty listed in the Graduate School Catalog, several adjunct professors also hold appointments in the Forestry program.
 These professors are assigned to various natural resource agencies and can serve on graduate guidance committees.

-SIU is well endowed with a number of different forest types and agricultural land which are available to the Forestry Program for teaching and research purposes.
-In particular, we are conducting or planning research and demonstration programs on forest plots and experimental fields of the 3000 acres of the University and its experimental farms.
+SIUC is well endowed with a number of different forest types and agricultural land which are available to the Forestry program for teaching and research purposes.
+In particular, we are conducting or planning research and demonstration programs on forest plots and experimental fields of the 3,000 acres of the University and its experimental farms.
 We also have access to wooded lands of the 600 acres of the Touch of Nature Environmental Center, 400 acres at the Pine Hills Field Research Station, and other forests.

-A variety of laboratories are housed within the department, including those specializing in historical ecology and fire, GIS, human dimensions, and water quality.
+A variety of laboratories are housed within the School of Agricultural Sciences, including those specializing in historical ecology and fire, GIS, human dimensions, and water quality.
 A research greenhouse operated at the Tree Improvement Center on the western side of the campus is in operation for research and graduate teaching.
 Greenhouses and growth chamber facilities in the agriculture greenhouses in conjunction with the other programs in the School of Agricultural Sciences are also available.